localstack/docs/content/en/user-guide/aws/elastic-kubernetes-service/index.md

 ### Utilizing ECR Images within EKS

-You can now use ECR (Amazon Elastic Container Registry) images within your EKS (Amazon Elastic Kubernetes Service) environment.
+You can now use ECR (Elastic Container Registry) images within your EKS environment.

 #### Initial configuration